fbpx

 Captive Insurance Agents work with only ONE insurance provider.
 The drawbacks here are this agent will recommend only one provider and will not compare prices with other providers.

-SEE ALSO Colonial Penn Life Insurance Review
+SEE ALSO AARP Life Insurance - The Truth!

 An Independent Insurance Agent works on their own and can provide policies from many different providers.
 They shop around for you and can provide more flexible options.